micnovak/ConfD-Doc/docs/quick-guides/NSO_ConfD/nso-confd.md

 confd --version
 ```

 NOTE: make sure all commands have executed - confirm last command with _[ENTER]_,
-if needed
+if needed.
+If viewed on [GitHub](https://github.com), you may find following
+browser [extension](https://github.com/zenorocha/codecopy) useful, to get out of the box copy to clipboard button.

 The output of the shell CLI commands or file content will be displayed
 with following block style: